edgio-docs/edgio-docs/src/guides/v7/edge-functions.md

 1. From the command line or terminal, type `{{ CLI_CMD(dev) }}`.
 2. Preview your website by loading `https://127.0.0.1:3000` from within your preferred web browser.

-Note that Edge Functions executed in local development mode are simulated and may not reflect the behavior or performance of deployed Edge Functions.
+Note that edge functions executed in local development mode are simulated and may not reflect the behavior or performance of deployed edge functions.

 ## Deploying Your Property {/* deploying-your-property */}